mobxjs/mobx/README.md

 MobX works plain javascript structures.
 Due to it's unobtrusiveness it works with most javascript libraries out of the box, without needing MobX specific library flavors.

-So you can simple keep using your existing router-, data fetching and utility libraries like `react-router`, `director`, `superagent`, `lodash` etc.
+So you can simply keep using your existing router, data fetching, and utility libraries like `react-router`, `director`, `superagent`, `lodash` etc.

-For the same reason you can use it out of the box both server- and client side, in isomorphic applications and with react-native.
+For the same reason you can use it out of the box both server and client side, in isomorphic applications and with react-native.

 The result of this is that you often need to learn less new concepts when using MobX in comparison to other state management solutions.